anupmehta702/paint/README.md

 TODO
-Create canvas object with height & Width - Done OutOfBoundaryException write logic in handler
-Test case for execute method in Paint -Done rename Draw and execute method - DOne
+Create canvas object with height & Width - Done OutOfBoundaryException write logic in handler - Done Test case for execute method in Paint -Done rename Draw and execute method - DOne
 Mock test for print method in Paint